darshitvachhani/Exploring-Javascript/README.md

 # Exploring-Javascript
-This repository is used for documenting the progress in learning Javascript and some codes for the topics covered
+This repository is used for documenting the progress in learning Javascript

 JAVASCRIPT